thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 In case of **REST API Call Extension** sample class is *org.thingsboard.server.extensions.rest.plugin.RestApiCallPlugin*.
 In this extension *Plugin* is responsible for setting URL and headers for the REST request.

-Alos, you need to create class that implements *org.thingsboard.server.extensions.api.plugins.handlers.RuleMsgHandler* interface.
+Also, you need to create a class that implements *org.thingsboard.server.extensions.api.plugins.handlers.RuleMsgHandler* interface.

-This class is actually doing 'real' work - send messages to HTTP endpoints, Kafka topics, etc.
+This class is actually doing 'real' work - sends messages to HTTP endpoints, Kafka topics, etc.

 In case of **REST API Call Extension** the sample class is *org.thingsboard.server.extensions.rest.plugin.RestApiCallMsgHandler*.
 This class is responsible for creating *Spring REST template* and sending HTTP requests.

 To finish with *Plugin* implementation you'll need to add a *POJO Java* class that contains the configuration of the *UI Plugin* form.
-It contains fields that are mapped to the UI form of *Plugin*.
+It shold have fields that are mapped to the UI form of *Plugin*.
 In this form, user will provide details regarding the configuration of your *Plugin*.

 In case of **REST API Call Extension** sample class is *org.thingsboard.server.extensions.rest.plugin.RestApiCallPluginConfiguration*.
 It holds information regarding the host of the REST endpoint, base path, authentication details, etc.